 Accommodation.
 Plenty of good campsites, an increasing number of which offer pilgrims the use of a tent or mobile home for the night.
 There are small hotels and chambres d’hôtes in most villages but pre-booking is advisable.
 The first dedicated pilgrim hostel should open in 2010 in Saint-Paul-en-Born.
 Details of all accommodation and appropriate websites are given in the route guide.

 What to see.
 The Basilica at Soulac and the Cathedral of Sainte Marie at Bayonne both bear witness to long years of pilgrimage.
 The 12-13th century Clocher-Porche at Mimizan houses the oldest sculpture of St James as a pilgrim in France.
 Just off the present route (and perhaps more accessible to cyclists) are many splendid churches with other ancient statues of St James.
 Both Charlemagne and Eleanor of Aquitaine have associations with this area.
 This is wonderful countryside bordering the Atlantic, with lakes, canals, and beautifully shaded forests of pine and oak.
 Wildlife is here in plenty, including deer, wild boar, and red squirrels.

-Please note that the CSJ Guide to the Voie Littorale by Judy Smith is now discontinued and no longer stocked in our Shop.
-A PDF version and updates are currently available from our CSJ Guides and Updates page.
+- Please note that the CSJ Guide to the Voie Littorale by Judy Smith is now discontinued and no longer stocked in our Shop.
+A PDF version and update is currently available from our CSJ Guides and Updates page.
 Please consider making a donation to help us cover the costs of making these available.